 1. Tape or tack your paper mosaic pattern to your work table.

-2. Tape or tack clear contact paper UPSIDE DOWN on top your paper mosaic pattern.
+2. Tape or tack clear contact paper upside down on top your paper mosaic pattern with the sticky side facing up.

 3. Position your tile on the pattern, sticking the bottoms of the tile to the sticky contact paper.